 The Beer Map of the City

 Every city has its own beer map.
-Beijing’s beer is straightforward and bold; in the bar street of Sanlitun, they drink Tsingtao and Yanjing, paired with grilled wings and hot pot, chatting about old stories in the alleys.
-Shanghai’s beer is refined and sophisticated; in craft beer bars, they drink Goose Island and Boxing Cat, paired with oysters and cheese platters, discussing art exhibitions and blockchain.
-Chongqing’s beer is spicy and thrilling; at the hot pot stalls by the river, mountain city beer pairs with tripe, each sip spicy, making the night sway along.
+Beijing’s beer is straightforward and bold; in Sanlitun’s bar street, they drink Tsingtao and Yanjing, paired with grilled wings and hot pot lamb, chatting about old stories in the alleys.
+Shanghai’s beer is refined and meticulous; in craft beer bars, they drink Goose Island and Boxing Cat, paired with oysters and cheese platters, discussing art exhibitions and blockchain.
+Chongqing’s beer is spicy and thrilling; at riverside hot pot stalls, mountain city beer pairs with tripe, each sip spicy, making the night sway along.

-And the beer scenes in those small cities have their own flavors too.
-In Qingdao, at street stalls, plastic stools creak, and beer glasses are raised higher than sea level.
-In Dali, at a small bar by Erhai Lake, sipping beer while watching the stars blink feels like falling in love with the night.
-In Harbin, in the snowy winter, Harbin beer frosts over, and a sip warms you like hugging a stove.
+And the beer scenes in those small cities have their own flavors.
+In Qingdao, street stalls with plastic stools creak, and beer glasses are raised higher than sea level.
+In Dali, at a small bar by Erhai Lake, drinking beer while watching the stars twinkle feels like falling in love with the night.
+In Harbin, in the snowy winter, Harbin Beer freezes and frosts; a sip warms you like holding a stove.

 Beer is the business card of the city and the password of the night.
 It adds a touch of humanity to every city’s night.
 No matter which city you’re in, which beer you’re drinking, whether you’re with old friends or strangers, beer is not picky; it just accompanies you, turning the emotions of the night into stories.